 Fivestory - 18 East 69th Street (& Madison Avenue)

-Arguably my favorite shopping destination in all of NYC, I still remember walking into the pop-up shop before Fivestory officially came to life during fashion week back in 2012.
+I still remember walking into the pop-up shop before Fivestory officially came to life during fashion week back in 2012.
 Fivestory is a luxury design concept store for both the uptown and downtown girls alike, and despite the name, comprised of two floors, not five, in a beautiful Upper East Side townhouse.
 In good company with chill music and a warm, yet intimate layout, the store gives off more boudoir vibes than retail vibes, which makes this popular shopping spot so special.
 You'll be sure to walk away with something that no one has, or something that everyone wants.

 Dover Street Market - 160 Lexington (& 30th Street)